schollz/acid-test/README.md

 sequences are generated based on the transition probabilities in the markov chains. you can edit these properties to create your own style of generative acid basslines.

-to enter the markov-chain editing mode hit K1+K2
+to enter the markov-chain editing mode hit K1+K2. all controls are as follows:

 - K1+K2 toggles markov chain editing mode
 - E1 selects markov chain